-As of April 6, 2023, there were 63.2 million common shares outstanding.
-In addition, there were issued options to purchase an aggregate of 2,569,636 common shares, including options to purchase an aggregate of 1,226,742 common shares immediately exercisable as of April 6, 2023.
+As of April 3, 2024, there were 63.9 million common shares outstanding.
+In addition, there were issued options to purchase an aggregate of 2,277,540 common shares, including options to purchase an aggregate of 1,588,593 common shares immediately exercisable as of April 3, 2024.
 All of the ADSs sold in our initial public offering are freely tradable without restriction or further registration under the U.S. Securities Act of 1933, as amended, or the Securities Act, unless held by our "affiliates" as that term is defined in Rule 144 under the Securities Act.
 If ADSs representing the shares held by our affiliates or that were privately placed are registered for resale or sold in compliance with Rule 144, such sales or the perception of the possibility of such sales may depress the trading prices of our ADSs.
 In addition, the common shares subject to options for the purchase of our common shares will become eligible for sale in the public market to the extent permitted by the provisions of various vesting agreements, and Rules 144 and 701 under the Securities Act.
 If these additional shares are sold, or if it is perceived that they will be sold in the public market as ADSs, the trading price of our ADSs could decline.

-The Company previously failed to comply with Nasdaq's minimum bid price requirement and although the Company regained compliance within the grace period, the Company may fail to comply with Nasdaq's minimum bid price requirement again or any other listing requirements, and its shares may be delisted if the Company is unable to regain compliance with Nasdaq rules within the applicable grace periods.
+The Company failed to comply with Nasdaq's minimum bid price requirement in 2020 and 2023 and regained compliance within the respective grace period.
+The Company may fail to comply with Nasdaq's minimum bid price requirement again or any other listing requirements in the future, and its ADSs may be delisted if the Company is unable to regain compliance with Nasdaq rules within the applicable grace periods.

-On May 14, 2020, the Company received a notification letter (the "Notification Letter") from The Nasdaq Capital Market advising us that for 30 consecutive business days preceding the date of the Notification Letter, the bid price of the Company's ADSs had closed below the minimum \$1.00 per ADS required for continued listing under Nasdaq Listing Rule 5550(a)(2) (the "Minimum Bid Price Rule").
-The Company was provided 180 calendar days to regain compliance with the Minimum Bid Price Rule.
-On July 9, 2020, the Company was informed by Nasdaq that the Company regained compliance with the minimum bid price requirement under the Minimum Bid Price Rule as a result of the closing bid price of our ADSs having been at \$1.00 per ADS or greater for at least 10 consecutive business days from June 22, 2020 to July 6, 2020.
+On May 14, 2020, the Company received a notification letter from the Nasdaq advising us that for 30 consecutive business days preceding the date of the notification letter, the bid price of the Company's ADSs had closed below the minimum \$1.00 per ADS and no longer met the minimum bid price requirement.
+On July 9, 2020, the Company was informed by Nasdaq that the Company regained compliance with the minimum bid price requirement as a result of the closing bid price of our ADSs having been at \$1.00 per ADS or greater for at least 10 consecutive business days from June 22, 2020 to July 6, 2020.
+On December 13, 2023, the Company received a notification letter from the Nasdaq advising us that for 30 consecutive business days preceding the dof the notification letter, the bid price of the Company's ADSs had closed below the minimum \$1.00 per ADS and no longer met the minimum bid price requirement.
+On February 7, 2024, the Company was informed by Nasdaq that the Company regained compliance with the minimum bid price requirement as a result of the closing bid price of our ADSs having been at \$1.00 per ADS or greater for at least 10 consecutive business days from January 17, 2024 to February 6, 2024.

-However, it is possible that the Company may fail to comply with the continued listing requirement of the Nasdaq Marketplace Rule 5550(a)(2) again or any other listing requirements.
-If so, Nasdaq may delist its shares if the Company cannot regain compliance timely, even though the Company may still trade its shares over the Over-the-Counter Bulletin Board (OTCBB) or the pink sheets system.
+The Company may fail to comply with Nasdaq's minimum bid price requirement again or any other listing requirements in the future, and its ADSs may be delisted if the Company is unable to regain compliance with Nasdaq rules within the applicable grace periods.
+If so, the Company's ADSs will be unable to be traded on Nasdaq though the Company may still trade its ADSs over the Over-the-Counter Bulletin Board (OTCBB) or the pink sheets system.